Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

 Speed enforcement cameras are also used in Colorado.
-Again, if you are stopped in person by an officer, four points will be added to your license and there will be a heftier fine to pay to the tune of $151.
+Again, if you are stopped in person by an officer, four points will be added to your license, and a heftier fine to pay to the tune of $151.

 Puffing Laws